 Estimated Feed Energy Increase at Different Magnitudes of Cold Below the Lower Critical Temperature of Mature Horses

-*Assuming an energy density of 1.0 Mcal/pounds which is typical of good quality hay.
+*Assuming an energy density of 1.0 Mcal/pound which is typical of good quality hay.

-When wind and rain are added to the environmental conditions the digestible energy requirement increase even further.
+When wind and rain are added to the environmental conditions the horse's digestible energy requirements increase even further.

 Effect of Wind and Rain on Digestible Energy Requirement for a 1000lb Horse at Maintenance

 |32 F||10-15 mph wind||4-8||4-8|

 *May not be able to consume enough hay to meet requirements